 To clarify the difference – learning objectives describe an intended state (what you hope your learners will take away) and learning outcomes express a present or observed state (what was actually learned).

 Example of a learning outcome: “By attending this presentation, the learner will be able to discuss three components of thriving succession planning.”

 Preference is given to proposals that include Cost, Quality, and Outcomes (CQO) aspects and solution-based presentations on topics pertinent to one of the conference’s seven educational tracks:

 Indicate the career level that will benefit most from the content that you are presenting.
 To ensure that we serve the diversity of our attendees, AHRMM’s Annual Conference Committee will look for a range of topics that address the needs of each career level listed here.

 Summarize the key points of your abstract.
-If your abstract is accepted, this summary will be included in AHRMM19 marketing materials to help your audience know why they should attend your learning lab or poster.
+If your abstract is accepted, this summary will be included in AHRMM20 marketing materials to help your audience know why they should attend your session.
 Attendees are significantly more satisfied when the session description accurately describes the content.
 Descriptions are limited to 100 words.
 Please check your spelling carefully.